DevMountain/react-5-afternoon/README.md

 ### Summary

-Now that we have our third view hooked up.
-Let's move on to the fourth View.
+In this step, we will update the reducer to handle modifying the `found` on state.
+We will also configure  `src/components/WizardFour/WizardFour.js` to connect to the store and use an action creator to update `found` on state.

 ## Instructions

-In the `src/ducks/reducer.js`

-* Create a new const: `const UPDATE_FOUND = 'UPDATE_FOUND';`
+* Open `src/ducks/reducer.js`.
-* Create an action for updating found:
+* Create an action type for `UPDATE_PROP`.
-    * Beneath the reducer function, export a function called `updateFound` and pass it `found` as a parameter.
-    * Return an object with a `type` equal to `UPDATE_FOUND` and a `payload` equal to `found`.
+* Create an action creator called `updateProp`.
+  * This action creator should use a parameter called `prop`.
-* Create a reducer to update state for that action.
-Inside the reducer function:
+* Add an `UPDATE_PROP` case to the reducer that updates `propToBeUsedOn`.
-    * Create a case for `UPDATE_FOUND`
-    * Return a new object that will become state, pass it empty curly braces, state, and the property with the value that you want to change.
+  * Remember to keep state immutable.
+* Open `src/components/WizardThree/WizardThree.js`.
+* Import `connect` from `react-redux`.
+* Import `updateProp` from `src/ducks/reducer.js`.
+* Modify the `export default` statement to use connect.
+  * `mapStateToProps` should only return one property from state.
+  * `updateProp` should be passed in as a second parameter.
+* Modify the `onClick` events to call `updateProp`.
+  * Remember this action creator has one parameter.

 <details>